Improved Landside Access — Three Recommendations for All Sizes of Airports to Improve the Passenger Experience

 Simplify the Decisions People Need to Make

-At Pittsburgh’s new terminal, expected to open in 2025, parking will be identified using color-coded pictograms on the roadway signs with clear descriptions that will identify whether passengers walk to the terminal or take a shuttle bus.
-The same color-coded logos will also be used on the airport website when passengers make their parking reservations so that passengers will already be familiar with the color of their garage or lot when they arrive at the airport.
+At Pittsburgh’s new terminal, expected to open in 2025, parking will be identified using colour-coded pictograms on the roadway signs with clear descriptions that will identify whether passengers walk to the terminal or take a shuttle bus.
+The same colour-coded logos will also be used on the airport website when passengers make their parking reservations so that passengers will already be familiar with the colour of their garage or lot when they arrive at the airport.